HouzuoGuo/laitos/README.md

 - If there is a proxy in front of the voice API endpoints and the proxy places additional path segments the endpoints (e.g. proxy directs `/voice/my_hook` at `/my_hook`), please enter the additional path segments in `VoiceEndpointPrefix` (e.g. `/voice/`).
 - If there is not a proxy in front of the voice API endpoints, set `VoiceEndpointPrefix` to a single forward slash (`/`).
 - On Twilio configuration panel, the web-hook URL should use `VoiceMLEndpoint`, which is the initial contact point. `VoiceProcEndpoint` is not relevant to your Twilio configuration and can be an arbitrary string of letters.
-- Twilio expires its HTTP request after 15 seconds, make sure to lower `WebTimeoutSec` below 15.
+- Twilio times out its HTTP request after 15 seconds, so make sure to lower `WebTimeoutSec` below 15.
 - After the voice web-hook has been set up, dial your Twilio number and enter PIN as you would normally do, followed by the command to run.
-Command output will be dictated back to you, terminating with the word "over", then you may enter a new command and the cycle repeats until you hang up.
+Command output will be dictated back to you, terminating with the word "over", then you may enter another PIN + command and the cycle repeats until you hang up.
+Always enter PIN before entering each command, even though you have already entered the correct PIN in a previous command.
 - If PIN entry is incorrect, voice will say sorry and hang up.
-The usual logging and mail notifications apply to voice-shell.
+The usual logging and mail notifications apply to phone number hooks.

 There is also an example systemd unit file that can help with running the program as a daemon.